Vladlena Funk: Release

 Yielding to demands of international community, Belarusian dictator Lukashenka had finally released Funk on March 20, 2009, and Zeltser on June 30, 2009, when a delegation of the members of the U.S. Congress traveled to Belarus to meet with Lukashenka regarding the hostage crisis.
-US chargé d'affaires in Belarus, Jonathan Moore commented after their release: "At no time have the Belarusian authorities ever provided any indication that the charges against Mr. Zeltser and Ms. Funk were legitimate.
+U.S. Chargé d'Affaires in Belarus Jonathan M. Moore commented: "At no time have the Belarusian authorities ever provided any indication that the charges against Mr. Zeltser and Ms. Funk were legitimate.
 As a result, I can only conclude that the charges in this case are thoroughly without merit; and are the result of extra-legal motivation."
 Patton Boggs, a prominent Washington D.C. human rights law firm coordinated international efforts for Funk's and Zeltser's release.

 During her first U.S. interview after being freed, Funk told reporters: "I was held hostage for over a year and rescued thanks to incredible efforts of the US Diplomats, and members of the US Congress.
 God bless America!"